instedd/cdx/INSTALL.md

 Again, remember to change `cdx.example.com` to your corresponding hostname.

-`DEVISE_MAILER_SENDER` should be the address from which user emails will be sent.
+`MAILER_SENDER` should be the address from which user emails will be sent.

 The last required setting is `SECRET_KEY_BASE`, which should be set to a random hex value to be kept secret; a sample value can be generated using Ruby by running `SecureRandom.hex(128)`.